Morning Routine Can Transform Your Health

 • Memory and concentration impairment

-I’d been trying to find a morning routine that gets me motivated to do self care and keep things organized.
-For the past few months I’ve taken on a new routine(ish it shifts a little when needed) and it’s been the longest that I’ve stuck with a great healthy self-care routine, so I wanted to share it with you.
-I get excited to wake up to a different new day, it happened by accident.
+Starting your day mindful and with intent for a more present and successful day will help to boost your mental health as well.
+I’d been trying to find a morning routine that gets me motivated to do self-care and keep things organized.
+For the past few months, I’ve taken on a new routine(ish it shifts a little when needed) and it’s been the longest that I’ve stuck with a great, healthy self-care routine, so I wanted to share it with you.
+I get excited to wake up to a different new day; it happened by accident.
 I was searching for some good meditation music for my morning yoga (that has always been inconsistent).
-I ran across this great youtube video from a Buddhist monk,
+I ran across this great YouTube video from a Buddhist monk.

-watch for yourself.
+Watch for yourself.
 As I listened, I could feel in my heart my purpose that I want each day.
 It’s what I really love about life and being alive!
 I’ve shifted a few things to make it my own.
 If you know me, you know I am always looking for ways to challenge myself and for new things that work better than others that I’ve tried.
 So here is what I came up with.
 Please, feel free to alter to have this resonate with you.
 There is no wrong way when you feel it in your heart.

 Here is my version…